Make or Break: How Your GC Relationship Determines Project Success or Failure

 Key Details

-- Banneker Ventures: A Washington, D.C.-based developer with experience navigating complex urban projects
+- Banneker Ventures: A Washington, D.C.-based developer with experience navigating complex urban and affordable housing projects

 - Focus areas: Pre-construction planning, cost estimation accuracy, contract structure, and communication protocols

-- Warning sign: The panelists emphasized that “something breaks” when cost estimates fail to account for real-world conditions, leading to change orders that can add 15-25% to project costs
+- Warning sign: "Something breaks" when cost estimates fail to account for real-world conditions, leading to costly change orders

 Market Context